MiT Pilot Training

 The systems-thinking lens allows us to reclaim our intuition about whole systems and hone our abilities to understand parts, see interconnections, ask “what-if ” questions about possible future behaviors, and • be creative and courageous about system redesign.”

-― Donella H. Meadows,
+― Donella H. Meadows, Thinking in Systems: A Primer

 The second part was dedicated to looking at the MiT Framework together and try to understand how the proposed tools (The Grid and the Database) can be used to create sustainable change in a synergetic way between municipalities and civil society.
 The hypothesis (assumption) we presented is that, by using an appropriate framework and tools based on co-creation, innovation and mutual support, local institutions can effectively create an enhanced combined effect that promotes sustainability and social justice.
 Through its use, actors should be able to better respond to the great challenges of this historical period, adopting the systemic view and sharing new methodologies and principles.